SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Touro University College of Osteopathic Medicine - California discussed a wide range of topics, from ethical responsibilities in blogging to scenarios involving patient care and personal attributes.
-While there was no single dominant theme, the interview format may have included Multiple Mini Interviews (MMI) with some respondents mentioning nondisclosure agreements, showcasing a diverse array of thought-provoking inquiries.
+Students said most interesting question asked at Touro University College of Osteopathic Medicine - California discussed a wide range of topics, from personal experiences to healthcare challenges.
+While the questions varied, there was no predominant theme or specific focus noted among the responses.

 What was the most difficult question?